Philosophy: Who Needs It by Ayn Rand

 It was no surprise to discover that philosophy has been instrumental in the creation and sustainable growth of indigenous communities through the ages.
 It has enabled them to live according to their own principles in harmony with Nature, strengthened by the extraordinarily brave measures taken to protect the legacy of their ancestors and the lives of their children into the future.

-This ties in perfectly with Ayn Rand's warning that we must call out the wicked and flawed philosophies that have been enabled to permeate society, funded by those who increasingly try to prevent us using our own minds and intuition to understand the world we find ourselves living in.
-While doing the inner work to understand who we are is so important, so is using our minds to think logically and rationally about the future we want to create.
+This ties in perfectly with Ayn Rand's warning that we must call out the wicked and flawed philosophies that have been enabled to permeate society, funded by those who increasingly try to prevent us from thinking for ourselves and using our intuition to understand the world we live in.
+While doing our inner work to understand who we are is essential, so is using our minds to think logically and rationally about the future we want to create for ourselves.

-It means we must think for ourselves and protect ourselves from believing things we are told at face value.
+It means we must protect ourselves from believing things we are told at face value.
 It means questioning everything we are told until it makes sense in our own mind and feels right in our soul.
 Only then can we be sure that the knowledge we are taking on board is grounded in truth and supports our rights as individuals.

 Philosophy: Who Needs It by Ayn Rand - Book Review by Sue Cartwright, Spiral Leaf